nixon-voxell/apu_final_year_project/introduction.typ

     table.header([Constraint], [Reason]),
     [*Compatibility*],
     [
-      Our project uses multiple cutting-edge and innovative technologies.
+      This project uses multiple cutting-edge and innovative technologies.
       This means that some of the technologies we depend on might be experimental or have yet to stabilize.
       This makes it difficult to ensure cross-platform / device compatibility for the systems we built.
       For example, Vello requires compute shaders to render vector graphics, which means it can only run on newer versions of browsers that support WebGPU.